Riverscapes/pyBRAT/docs/Download/ComputerSetup.md

 ---
-title: Step 1 - Computer Setup & Installation
+title: Computer Setup & Installation
-weight: 1
+weight: 2
 ---
 ## Python Prerequisites
 In order to use the [Beaver Restoration Assessment Tool (BRAT) Toolbox v 3](https://github.com/Riverscapes/pyBRAT/releases/latest), your computer needs to have ArcGIS version 10.1 or later with the Spatial Analyst Extension as well as the scikit-fuzzy python module.
 Don't panic, even if you've never used a command line, you can follow these instructions.
 All this does is show you how to install a few dependencies (NumPy_mkl and scikit-fuzzy) that BRAT uses.
 The video below provides detailed instructions on installing the scikit-fuzzy python module.